 The President of Trine University reserves the right to have executive authority over any admission decisions.

-The PTA program will open the application period in March 2019, and close applications for its charter class in March 2020.
+The PTA program application period begins April 2019 and closes March 2020 the charter class.
 Trine will admit 24 students total, reserving 16 seats for potential students from Trine University.
 Students will be notified of their acceptance in May 2020.
 Classes will begin in the fall of 2020.